Shikshita1/dam-operation/README.md

 In project, the outputs from the code were compared and analysed with the help of various plots and statistical parameters using pandas and matplotlib.pyplot libraries.

+Although the major part of code was written by Shikshita Bhandari, there is equal contribution from Atharva Ekatpure, Nidhi Baid and Alban Broze.
+All of us had rigorously discussed about the conceptual framework of the model and its presentation.

+This project was completed within a month along with other graduate courseworks.
+So, simplifications were made to address this time constraint.

 Bibliography:
 Qin, P., Xu, H., Liu, M., Du, L., Xiao, C., Liu, L., & Tarroja, B. (2020).
 Climate change impacts on Three Gorges Reservoir impoundment and hydropower generation.
 Journal of Hydrology, 580, 123922.